 Apart from the Biblically-integrated curriculum and faith-filled teachers, we have intentional ways of helping students grow in their relationship with Christ.
-Weekly chapel and continual missions projects allow kids to act on their belief and spend time in worship with the Lord.
+Weekly chapel and regular missions projects allow kids to act on their beliefs and spend time in worship with the Lord.
 Spiritual life is woven into all that we do as it shapes our learning, conversations and the way we treat one another.

 With a yearly average record of over 7,000 hours of community service fulfilled, it’s no wonder why FCS students have a heart for service.
-We have five clubs dedicated to serving the community.
-Students work with organizations like the Rotary Club and visit the Presbyterian Home to build relationships and serve the disabled.
+We have multiple clubs dedicated to serving the community.
+Students work with organizations like the Rotary Club and Fredericksburg Area Food Bank, collect donations for mission trips, and participate in Operation Christmas Child.
 Serving others helps us develop servant leaders.

-Whether your child is interested in tinkering with the STEM Club or campaigning for change on the Student Council, there is likely a club or organization at FCS to help them further develop their skills and build their confidence.
-Even students in elementary school can get involved outside of school hours — grades 3-5 have opportunities to participate in robotics and coding after school.
+Whether your child is interested in tinkering with the STEM Club or leading their peers as a Student Ambassador, there is likely a club or organization at FCS to help them further develop their skills and build their confidence.
+Even students in elementary school can get involved outside of school hours with opportunities like Run Club and Book Club.

 FCS has many long standing and newer traditions that make our school special.
-Be sure to mark your calendars.
-Students and staff enjoy and look forward to these each year.
+Events like Rake-A-Thon, Dr. Seuss Day, and Together We Soar which students and staff enjoy and look forward to each year.
 These fun events build relationships among our upper and lower schools as well as campus wide.
 We love to stand together in Christ through engaging and memorable experiences that foster unity and school spirit.

 Student Perspectives